rgehrsitz/rex/README.md

 A condition object has the following properties:

 - fact: a string identifying the fact to evaluate
-- operator: a string indicating the comparison operator (EQ, NEQ, LT, LTE, GT, GTE, CONTAINS, NOT_CONTAINS, TRUE, FALSE)
+- operator: a string indicating the comparison operator (EQ, NEQ, LT, LTE, GT, GTE, CONTAINS, NOT_CONTAINS)
 - value: the value to compare against

+\*\*All condition objects not part of a grouping MUST be defined prior to any nested condition groups.

 ### Action Object

 An action object has the following properties:

-- type: a string indicating the action type ("updateStore" or "sendMessage")
+- type: a string indicating the action type ("updateStore" or "sendMessage") (sendMessage is not yet implemented)
 - fact: a string identifying the fact to update or send
 - value: the value to update or send
 - customProperty: an optional object containing custom properties for the action